CORN STARCH MODIFIED

 It can align with COSMOS-natural only when the source and modification process fit the standard’s allowed processes; eligibility for COSMOS-organic is more limited because chemically altered agro-materials typically cannot count as organic content.
 From a Green Chemistry view, renewable feedstock and biodegradability are positives, while the specific process chemistry determines the final score.

-How does Corn Starch Modified work chemically?
+How does CORN STARCH MODIFIED work chemically?

 The molecule is a high-molecular-weight, partially altered plant polysaccharide built from anhydroglucose units, with processing used to change granule swelling, oil absorption, slip, or viscosity.
 In leave-on and powder formulas it is often used around 1 to 20%, and it should be kept dry before use because water plus microbes can degrade carbohydrate powders unless the finished formula is properly preserved.